priyamaneja2002/priyamaneja2002/README.md

 I'm a **Design Engineer** and **Frontend Developer** specializing in bridging high-fidelity Figma designs with production-grade code.
 My focus is on building immersive, interactive, and high-performance user interfaces.
 I have a strong passion for motion design, seamless "Design-to-Code" workflows, and leveraging AI to push the boundaries of web development.

-I previously worked as a Web Developer at Incipio Technologies, where I built storefront interfaces for e-commerce brands like LoveInFaith and GodsLoveOvercomes.
+I previously worked as a Web Developer at Incipio Technologies, where I built storefront interfaces for e-commerce brands like LiF and GLO.
 Currently, I am actively exploring remote opportunities to build world-class digital experiences for the global market.

 [![Twitter Follow](https://img.shields.io/twitter/follow/PriyamAneja?label=Follow)](https://twitter.com/PriyamAneja)
 [![GitHub Follow](https://img.shields.io/github/followers/priyamaneja2002?label=Follow&style=social)](https://github.com/priyamaneja2002)